Nostalgia for the Light: Plot

 The documentary then shifts into Chile's recent past dealing with Pinochet and his dictatorship.
-Luís Henríquez, a survivor from the Chacabuco concentration camp, describes how a group of about 20, led by a Doctor Alvarez (who was knowledgeable in astronomy), was taught theory during the day and learned how to identify constellations at night.
-They learned how to create a device that let them track the constellations, and while they studied the cosmos they “all had a feeling of great freedom,” as Henríquez describes it.
+Luís Henríquez, a survivor from the Chacabuco concentration camp, describes how a group of about 20, led by a Doctor Alvarez (who was knowledgeable in astronomy), were taught theory during the day and learned how to identify constellations at night.
+They learned how to create a device that helped them track the constellations, and while they studied the cosmos they “all had a feeling of great freedom,” as Henríquez describes it.
 The military, however, quickly banned these lessons because they believed the prisoners could escape using the constellations.
 Miguel Lawner, similarly, was a prisoner who survived the concentration camp.
 He is referred to as the “architect” in the movie because he was able to memorize and then later recreate the environment the prisoners lived in.
 Miguel would measure buildings and the grounds with footsteps and would then draw a scaled version of the concentration camps with those measurements.
 He would rip his drawings up and hide them at night, in case of a raid, and then flush them down the latrines in the morning.
 The narrator concludes that he and his wife Anita are a metaphor for Chile: Henríquez remembers what happened in the past, while Anita, who has Alzheimer's disease, is forgetting.

 Valentina Rodríguez talks about how her grandparents were detained and threatened to give up the location of her parents.
 After their captors threatened to hurt Valentina, her grandparents complied and her parents were taken away.
 However, Valentina acknowledges that she and her parents all belong to the recyclable matter of the universe, which brings peace to her.
 She has a son, who she knows will not have to suffer dictatorial violence like his past generations.
 This idea leaves her strong and optimistic.
 Guzmán ends the documentary affirming the value of memory because, as he states, “those who have a memory are able to live in the fragile present moments.
 Those who have none don't live anywhere.”